LLNL/ezAlign/README.md

 # ezAlign
 Coarse grain to atomistic molecular coordinate and topology converter for molecular dynamics simulations.
 ## Description
-ezAlign takes coarse grain (CG) coordinate and topology files and converts and outputs their corresponding atomistic formats using an alignment and relaxation procedure outlined in reference [1].  ezAlign is designed to convert complex, solvated biological systems including lipid membranes with drug-like molecules using GROMACS [2].
+ezAlign takes coarse grain (CG) coordinate and topology files and converts and outputs their corresponding atomistic formats using an alignment and relaxation procedure outlined in reference [1].  ezAlign is designed to convert complex, solvated biological systems including lipid membranes, drug-like molecules, and proteins using GROMACS [2].
 A GROMACS checkpoint (.cpt) file is also outputted to enable continuation simulations that retain the equilibrated atomic velocities.
-Note that ezAlign specifically requires GROMACS 5.x, and other versions are likely incompatible.
+Note that ezAlign specifically requires GROMACS 2022 or later.

 Independent atomistic coordinates and topologies for every molecule must already be included in `ezAlign/files`.
 Single molecule coordinate, topology, and mapping may also be specified during execution using the appropriate command-line options.
 A number of commonly simulated biological molecules are currently provided.
 For instructions on including additional molecules, see the parameterization section.
+A protein complex can now be mapped by specifying a template coordinate (-pp) and topology file (-pi).
+Amino acid mappings are stored in files/amino_map.py, which can be modified to include non-standard amino acid mappings.

 ## Requirements
 * Linux OS
 * Python 3.x
 * MDAnalysis 2.x.x or greater
 * numpy 1.20.x or greater
-* GROMACS 5.x
+* GROMACS 2022 or later

 ## Installation
 1. Clone or download ezAlign